kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 It aims to decentralize the propagation and reconciliation towards the daemons.

 Users can choose the propagation and reconciliation model via a feature gate.
-With that, it supports backwards compatibility with the existing push model.
+With that, this approach provides backwards compatibility with the existing push model while enabling the users to choose this new model.

-In this pull-reconciler approach, the kubefed agents are daemons running in the registered/joined kubefed clusters.
+In this pull-reconciler approach, we could highlight certain aspects that change in comparison with the pull-reconciler:

+* The kubefed agents are daemons running in the registered/joined kubefed clusters.
-The control-plane logic changes to use a pull-based reconciliation and to rely on the kubefed daemons running on the target clusters handling most of the computation.
+* The control-plane logic changes to use a pull-based reconciliation and to rely on the kubefed daemons running on the target clusters handling most of the computation.
-The management of federated resources remains in the cluster where the control-plane is deployed.
+* The management of federated resources remains in the cluster where the control-plane is deployed.
 The control-plane still handles the create, update, deletion of federated resources.

 <img src="./images/kubefedArch.jpg">